All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Discussion

 Finally, an implicit assumption in our measurements --- and the comparison to simulations --- is that there is a relatively smooth component of the MW halo, relative to which a reflex velocity can be measured.
+The \vtravel{} measurement uncertainties quoted in this work are purely statistical, assuming a particular kinematic model.
 We have carefully removed known substructures including dwarf galaxies and the Sagittarius Stream from our dataset.
 However, additional unknown substructures may be present in the data.
 When fitting our \vtravel{} model, we iteratively clip stars that disagree with the model by $> 3\sigma$.
 These cuts should prevent small-scale undetected substructures from biasing our overall measurement.
 Regardless, given the emerging picture of the various constituents of the outer halo, it would be desirable for future simulations of the MW+LMC interaction to incorporate more realistic and structured models of the MW halo.
 In addition to including the Sagittarius Stream \citep[e.g.,][]{Vasiliev2021a}, simulations could utilize the latest observations of the Galactic halo's spatially-varying density profile \citep[e.g.,][]{Han2022b, Amarante2024} and velocity ellipsoid \citep[e.g.,][Figures~\ref{fig:halo_vel}-\ref{fig:beta} in this work]{Bird2021}.